-For five years, I have been buying and advocating buying Swiss francs (CHF) as a hedge against possible U.S. dollar (USD) hyperinflation.
-Furthermore, I urged you to hold them not in bank accounts as I hold AUD, CAD, and NZD, but in cash in a Canadian safe deposit box.
+For five years, I have been advocating buying Swiss francs (CHF) as a hedge against possible U.S. dollar (USD) hyperinflation.
+Furthermore, I urged you to hold them not in bank accounts but in cash in a Canadian safe deposit box.

 You don’t want to hold cash generally for two reasons: it can only be withdrawn, deposited, or moved in person.
 And if the currency in question is inflating, it loses purchases power, although interest on the account can ameliorate that or even turn a real profit if it is greater than the inflation rate.